AdobeDocs/pass.en/help/accountiq/howto-select-segment-timeinterval.md

 *Figure: Segment and time interval selection*

-At the top of all the reports pages in [!UICONTROL Account IQ], there is a panel to define segment by selecting MVPDs, channel programmers, and GRANULARITY AND TIME INTERVAL.
+At the top of all the reports pages in [!UICONTROL Account IQ], there is a panel to define segment by selecting MVPDs, channel programmers, and [!UICONTROL Granularity and Time Interval].

 ## Segment selection {#select-segment}